Crop Impacts and Options After Mid-season Flooding

-Several areas in south-central and central Nebraska encountered severe storms this week.
-Rainfall reports ranged from 3 inches to 10+ inches of rainfall overnight.
+Several areas, particularly in eastern Nebraska, encountered severe storms this week.
+Rainfall reports ranged from three to seven-plus inches of rainfall overnight.
 Some areas fared relatively well, while others are still waiting for waters to recede to assess the damage.

 Now, the question for some producers is: How long will the crop survive in standing water and what does this mean for the rest of the growing season?